 Monkeys have been seen playing here before !
 That’s a good 8 km from monkey hill !

-This troop has at least 10 lesser ɑ males who do Skull Head’s bidding.
+This troop has at least 10 lesser alpha males who do Skull Head’s bidding.
 I really don’t see him fight often but he is one with such an imposing statue that all others will quietly back off when they see him.

 Whenever you see a member of his troop along Golden Hill Road you know it would be difficult to see any other troops as they would all go into hiding.

 I’ve never seen this troop properly which numbers about a hundred but I’m sure I must have stumbled upon its members unknowingly.
 Before Skull Head’s arrival to the scene this troop boast the beefiest α male hence its name.
 Apparently since Skull Head’s ascension this particular troop has retreated to the woods in the nearby Jubilee Reservoir ( Shing Mun ) area.
-They do wander back to Golden Hill Road to feed from time to time though.

 It’s so named because it is headed by a rather friendly male who would let feeders pet him.
 Because of his mild temperament people think he’s rather thick.
 He apparently has lost his territory to Skull Head and has been pushed to operate mainly in Eagle’s Nest Hill area east of Golden Hill Country Park and his troop is known to wander downhill into nearby residential blocks in Tai Wai to raid for food unfortunately 🙁